SorinQA/playwright_api_poc/README.md

 npx install playwright

-npm run test -> will run all tests n the /tests folder
+npm run test -> will run all tests in the /tests folder

 Run a specific test: